kyma-project/test-infra/development/tools/cmd/certbotauthenticator/README.md

 # certbotauthenticator

-##Overview
+## Overview

-Certbotauthenticator is a binary called by certbot during certificate generation process.
-It's used in phase of manual DNS challenge authentication.
-Cerbot in manual mode is passing domain name and authentication token as environment variables to the certbotauthenticator, for the purpose os creating TXT record in a domain, to let LetsEncrypt system validate domain ownership.
-After validation, certbotauthenticator is called again to clean TXT records created for validation.
+Certbotauthenticator is a binary called by the certbot when it generates the certificate.
+The binary is used in during manual DNS challenge authentication.
+In the manual mode, the certbot passes the domain name and the authentication token as environment variables to the certbotauthenticator to create a TXT record in the domain.
+This way, the Let's Encrypt system can validate the domain ownership.
+After the validation completes, the certbotauthenticator is called again to clean the TXT records.

 ##Justification